dutchaug/beginners-workshop/section4/README.md

 If you know all about the learning goals for this lesson move on to [lesson 5](../section5/README.md)

 ## Introduction
 One of the most frequently used views in Android apps is the [**ListView**](http://developer.android.com/guide/topics/ui/layout/listview.html).
 It's also one of the more complex views and can become pretty cumbersome to work with if you don't play by the rules.
 Lists can be huge and its child views can be complex.
-If you don't _do it the right way_ you might experience a bad performing scroll or other odd behaviour.
+If you don't _do it the right way_ your users might experience a bad performing scroll or other odd behaviour.
 We hope to give you a solid introduction to good use of this powerful view.

 ## Adding a ListView to your layout.
 A **ListView** usually displays a (large, if not huge) list of things which you can vertically scroll.
 The **ListView** only holds the amount of list item plus or minus a couple more in memory.
-Every time you scroll, the views that scroll out of view are recycled and reused for the views that are scrolling into view.
+Every time you scroll, the views that scroll out of view are _recycled_ and reused for the views that are scrolling into view.

 The _things_ in the list can have a custom view layout themselves.
-For the first example we'll simply use one of the standard layouts which you can find in the android runtime library itself.
+For the first example we'll simply use one of the standard layouts which you can find in the Android runtime library itself.
 It's the layout with id `android.R.layout.simple_list_item_1`.
 It's a very simple layout with just one **TextView** with id `@android:id/text1`

 > Press `Cmd-Shift-O` on a Mac or `Ctrl-Shift-N` on a Windows/Linux machine to open the **go to file** prompt.
 Simply type `simple_list_item_1` in the search field.
 Click on one of the items you see to view this systems layout file's contents.